rsharmaimenso/bubble-chart/README.md

 A simple and lightweight official React component for FusionCharts JavaScript charting library. `react-fusioncharts` enables you to add JavaScript charts in your React application or project without any hassle.

-# Bubble chart
+# Bubble chart ( Highlighting bubble )\

-A bubble graph, for representing any kind of data.
+Bubble chart for representing data.

 ![image](https://github.com/rsharmaimenso/bubble-chart/blob/master/public/allBUbble.png)